GeoscienceAustralia/eo-tides/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature suggestion
 about: Suggest an idea for this project
-title: 'Feature request: '
+title: 'Feature suggestion: '
 labels: enhancement
-assignees: 'robbibt'
+assignees: ''

 ---